Comeback story: Korir wins NYC Marathon 2 years after 2nd

 “Every build up has challenges,” Seidel said.
 “This was an interesting one.”

+Seidel said she was motivated to run New York because it would be the first time her family could see her race since the 2020 Olympic trials — international travelers were banned from attending the Tokyo Olympics.

+“I hope there’s a beer waiting for me at the hotel,” Seidel said.
+“We will be going crazy tonight.”

 In the men’s pro race, Korir overtook Morocco’s Mohamed El Aaraby and Italy’s Eyob Faniel around the 18th mile and quickly took out any drama.
-He won in 2 hours, 8 minutes and 22 seconds.
+He won in 2:08:22.

 “It was not an easy race,” Korir said.
 “But I enjoyed it.”